dhhjx880713/mosi_utils_anim/python_src/README.txt

  - singledispatch 3.4.0.3 - download and install the whl file from https://pypi.python.org/pypi/singledispatch

 R-Dependencies
- - R3.1.2 (dowload from http://cran.r-project.org/bin/windows/base/, set R_USER variable to your windows user name and R_HOME to the R installation path)
+ - R3.1.2 (download from http://cran.r-project.org/bin/windows/base/, set R_USER variable to your windows user name and R_HOME to the R installation path)
  - fda  (use package manager of R)